-1. .
-I have reviewed this annual report on Form 10-K/A-1 for fiscal year 2018 of Marijuana Company of America, Inc.;
+1. I have reviewed this annual report on Form 10-K/A-2 for fiscal year ended December 31, 2018 of Marijuana Company of America, Inc.;

 2. Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;